Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-- a phase of sonication during which waves are sent on the sample in order to break the polymers into numerous smaller ones (increase of the number of polymers).
+- a phase of sonication during which waves are sent on the sample in order to break the polymers into numerous smaller ones (increasing the number of the polymers).

 To model this process, we can use the growth-fragmentation equation~\eqref{eq:temporel} as in~\eqref{eq:Greer}.
-The main difference is that the PMCA takes place \emph{in vitro}, then there is no production of monomers.
-The monomers are in large excess to improve the polymerization, so we can assume that their concentration is constant during the PMCA.
-It remains to introduce the ``sonication'' in the equation.
-Because the sonication phase increases the fragmentation of polymers, a first modelling can be to add a time-dependent parameter $\af(t)$ in front of the fragmentation parameter $\beta(x).$ Then the alternance incubation-sonication corresponds to a rectangular function $\af(t)$ which is equal to $1$ during the incubation time (since the sample is left to rest), and $\af_{max}$ during the sonication pulse (where $\af_{max}$ represents the maximal power of the sonicator).
+The main difference is that the PMCA takes place \emph{in vitro}, and there is no production of monomers.
+As there is such a large number of monomers, in order to improve the polymerization, we can neglect their consumption by the polymerization process and assume that their concentration remains constant during the PMCA.
+We now introduce the ``sonication'' into the equation.
+Because the sonication phase increases the fragmentation of polymers, an initial modeling can be to add a time-dependent parameter $\af(t)$ in front of the fragmentation parameter $\beta(x).$ Then the alternating incubation-sonication phases correspond to a rectangular function $\af(t)$ which is equal to $1$ during the incubation time (since the sample is left to rest), and $\af_{max}$ during the sonication pulse (where $\af_{max}$ represents the maximal power of the sonicator).
 We obtain the model \beq \dfrac{\partial}{\partial t} u(x,t) = \displaystyle - V_0\frac{\partial}{\partial x} \big(\tau(x) u(x,t)\big) - \af(t)\beta(x) u(x,t) + 2 \af(t)\int_{x}^{\infty} \beta(y) \kappa (x,y) \, u(y,t) \, dy, \eeq where $u(x,t)$ still denotes the quantity of polymers of size $x$ at time $t.$